A picture containing logo

 Joint Initiative in German and European Studies (JIGES)

-Centre for European, Russian, and Eurasian Studies (CERES)
+Centre for European and Eurasian Studies (CEES)

 Munk School of Global Affairs and Public Policy